202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

+* Do you make use of the writing process when you write?
+How so?
+If not, why?
+* Which stage of the writing process do you think is the most important?
+Why?
+* How have you employed the writing process to help you compose your Internet Resource Guide?

 ## Class Discussion 6.
 Reading: Understanding Ethical and Legal Considerations

 Technical documents often have both ethical and legal dimensions.
 If a company does not properly disclose important information, or worse covers it up, the company can be liable and open to lawsuits and legal action.
 Unethical practices can get people hurt--or worse.
 This discussion focuses on the ethical and legal dimensions of technical communication and what you can do to insure that your work is always ethical and lawful.